An Afghan man who spent years helping US forces in Afghanistan is shot and killed in Washington

 “He was so generous.
 He was so nice.
 He was always trying to help the people,” said Rahim Amini, a fellow Afghan immigrant and longtime friend.
 He said Ahmad Yar always reminded him, “Don’t forget the people left behind.”

-Jeramie Malone, an American who came to know Ahmed Yar through her volunteer work with a veteran-founded organization bringing former Afghan interpreters to safety, also was struck by his generosity.
+Jaramie Malone, an American who came to know Ahmed Yar through her volunteer work with a veteran-founded organization bringing former Afghan interpreters to safety, also was struck by his generosity.

 “He always wanted to be giving more than he was receiving and he was just really extremely kind.”
 In America, Malone said, “all he wanted was a chance.”